gbgplc/loqate-verify-helmcharts/README.md

 - **Spatial-API:** searches and caches data for one country or all countries
 - **QueryCoordinator:** forwards requests to the appropriate Spatial-API

-## Initial Setup
+## Initial Setup and important environment variables

 WARNING: You may need to change the default directories for the data download and installation.
-This is explained later in this section below.
+How to change these paths is explained later in this section below.
 The default values are as follows:

+These two paths are used to configure the PV for the host filesystem:

+- **LOQATE_NFS_SHARE**  is set to "/run/desktop/mnt/host/c/
 - **LOQATE_MOUNT_PATH**   is set to "/data"

+These two paths are used by the installmanager app as places to download and unpack the data.
+The data folder will be used again by the spatialapi:

 - **LOQATE_DOWNLOAD_FOLDER**  is set to "/data/im/dl"
 - **LOQATE_DATA_FOLDER**  is set to "/data"
-- **LOQATE_NFS_SHARE**  is set to "/run/desktop/mnt/host/c/loqate/data"
+loqate/data"

+Claim Override:

+The defaults create a Persistent Volume (PV) and a Persistent Volume Claim (PVC) to use the host filesystem.
+If you already have a PV and PVC setup to use network storage you will use an override to connect to this pre-existing PVC.
+The environment variable name for this is CLAIM_OVERRIDE.
+You will see how it is set and used for different cases through this document.

 ### Unix